AudioKit/AudioKit/docs/Samplers.md

 AudioKit offers three different sampler modules:

 1. **AppleSampler** is a Swift wrapper for *AUSampler*, a powerful sampler Audio Unit built into both the iOS and macOS operating systems.
-It is most commonly used via the higher-level Swift wrapper class **AKMIDISampler**.
+It is most commonly used via the higher-level Swift wrapper class **MIDISampler**.
 2. **Sampler** is a polyphonic Audio Unit with a platform-agnostic C++ core and a Swift wrapper (with a thin Objective-C layer in between).
 It reads standard audio files via **AVAudioFile**, as well as a more efficient [Wavpack](http://www.wavpack.com/)-based compressed format.

-## AppleSampler and AKMIDISampler
+## AppleSampler and MIDISampler
 **NOTE:** In earlier versions of AudioKit, **AppleSampler** was called **Sampler**.

 Apple's *AUSampler* Audio Unit, despite a few unfortunate flaws, is exceptionally powerful, and has served as the basis for countless sample-based iOS music apps.
 It has five huge advantages over the other two sampler modules: